bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

 }
 ```

-Replace the `Resource` ARN with the actual ARN of your secret.
+Replace the `Resource` ARN with the  ARN of your secret.
 Attach this policy to the customer's IAM user or role.

 ### Step 3: Customers Access Their Secret